chonkykai/Projects/house_price_prediction/README.md

 Observations:

 1. This count plot shows the resale housing in certain towns.
-Right off the bat, Tampines, bedok, woodlands and yishun have one of the highest counts in resale.
+Right off the bat, Tampines, Bedok and yishun have one of the highest counts in resale.
 2. Whereas Lim Chu Kang is the lowest in count for resale housing.
 3. This also indicates that there is high population of people living in these areas.